Habsburg Netherlands

-Habsburg Netherlands (Note: Habsburgse Nederlanden; Pays-Bas des Habsbourg; in Latin referred to as Belgica) were the parts of the Low Countries that were ruled by sovereigns from the House of Habsburg.
+The Habsburg Netherlands (Note: Habsburgse Nederlanden; Pays-Bas des Habsbourg; in Latin referred to as Belgica) were the parts of the Low Countries that were ruled by sovereigns from the House of Habsburg.
 Their rule began in 1482 and ended for the Northern Netherlands in 1581 and for the Southern Netherlands in 1797.
 Habsburg rule began with the accession of Philip the Handsome in 1482, when he succeeded his mother Mary of Burgundy of the House of Valois-Burgundy, who was the ruler of the Low Countries.
 Philip's son and heir Charles, future King of Spain (1516), and the Holy Roman Emperor (1519), was born in the Habsburg Netherlands and made Brussels one of his capitals.

 During the Habsburg era, from 1482 to 1797, parts of the Netherlands under their rule went through various political changes and administrative reorganizations.
 Becoming known as the Seventeen Provinces in 1549, they were held by the Spanish branch of the Habsburgs from 1556, thus becoming known as the Spanish Netherlands from that time on.
 In 1581, in the midst of the Dutch Revolt, the Seven United Provinces seceded from the rest of this territory to form the Dutch Republic.
 The remaining Spanish Southern Netherlands became the Austrian Netherlands in 1714, after Austrian acquisition under the Treaty of Rastatt.
 De facto Habsburg rule ended with the annexation by the revolutionary French First Republic in 1795.
 Austria, however, did not relinquish its claim over the country until 1797 in the Treaty of Campo Formio.